andygreen-1/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Mission-driven data scientist with a passion for using data to solve complex problems and answer interesting questions.
-I have over a decade of experience across government, think tanks, academia, and the private sector, including over four years of experience leading teams.
+Mission-driven data scientist with over a decade of experience across government, think tanks, academia, and the private sector.
 Some of my work experiences include:

 - Assessing algorithmic fairness and developing less discriminatory credit scoring models at the CFPB
+- Conducting fairness testing and full-scope model validations for ML models at Upstart
 - Evaluating the coverage and cost effects of health insurance reform policies at the Urban Institute
-- Improving service delivery and outreach for federal government programs at BlueLabs/Inroads
+- Improving service delivery and outreach for federal government programs at Inroads/BlueLabs
-- Collecting, processing, and analyzing text data to develop measures of political ideology at the Massive Data Institute